Pueblita aims to continue the cultural tradition of fresh tortillas while helping the local community

 Pueblita’s name pays homage to the rich gastronomic city located in east-central Mexico, known for its mole poblano and chalupas.
 It’s also meant to be evocative of community.

-“I wanted people to feel like when they participate with Pueblita ]that] this is their community,” she said.
+“I wanted people to feel like when they participate with Pueblita [that] this is their community,” she said.
 “We always leave an open door.”

 Wall runs the operation from her Long Beach apartment, mostly by herself with the help of her boyfriend, and has a sharp emphasis on the brand’s social media marketing.